 Egil and the Oracle’s paths wound inextricably together, the Oracle warning of coming troubles and Egil preventing them.
 Here, the Oracle warned Egil of a vision she had: a plot within the castle’s walls, the plan of one close to the king to poison him and murder the prince.

 Egil stories had always fascinated Gareth.
-It was something about the complexities of Egil’s character, his righteous anger and its battle with his kindness and compassion.
-It had more to do with the way people reacted to him, the way Egil’s image was one of few constants across species, cultures, and banners.
-Egil was strong and complex and magical; you knew, logically, that he couldn’t possibly exist, but you wished he did anyway.
+It was something about the complexities of Egil’s character, his righteous anger and it’s battle with kindness and compassion.
+It was something about the way people reacted to him, the way the hero Egil was a constant across species, cultures, and banners.
+Egil was strong, impossible, magical; you knew, logically, that he couldn’t exist – not as he did in the stories, at least – but you wished he did anyway.

 The narrator laughed, and before Gareth could look away, his eyes found Gareth’s own.
 Even from that distance, Gareth was struck by how dark they were— dark and cold.
 He was clearly human, but there was something decidedly other about him, in the same way the Oracle was other.